uwcart/mapstudy/doc/API.md

 #### map.interactions.resymbolize

-		-"resymbolize"-: { -"logging"- }
+		-"resymbolize"-: { -"logging"- -"reclassify"- -"rescale"- -"recolor"- }

 Resymbolize interaction.
 Allows the user to manipulate the classification scheme via the legend.
-If included, users will be able to add or remove classes, change class breaks, and change the output parameters of the class scale (colors or numbers).
+If included, users will be able to change the classification parameters of graduated maps (choropleth or proportional symbol), change the symbol scale or interval (proportional symbol, dot, isarithm), and/or change the symbol color (choropleth and proportional symbol).
+If `reclassify`, `rescale`, and `recolor` are all omitted, all of their functionality will be included by default; if one or more are included, only those that are included as `true` will be available.

+#### map.interactions.resymbolize.reclassify

+	-"reclassify": -true- -false-

+Allows the user to change the classification scheme, the number of classes, and the class breakpoints.
+Only available for choropleth and proportional symbol maps.

+#### map.interactions.resymbolize.rescale

+	-"rescale": -true- -false-

+Allows the user to change the symbol scaling if a proportional symbol map, or the interval if a dot or isarithm map.

+#### map.interactions.resymbolize.recolor

+	-"recolor": -true- -false-

+Allows the user to change the symbol color.
+For a choropleth map, the user may choose from any sequential ColorBrewer scale.
+For proportional symbol map, the user may enter any HEX value or choose from a palette the fill color of the symbols.

 #### map.interactions.reproject